-Lush aromas of black cherry and plum lead into flavours of bright red cherry and raspberry with a hint of mocha and toasty oak.
+Odd Lot Pinot Noir.
+Lush aromas of black cherry and plum lead into flavours of bright red cherry and raspberry.
+With a hint of mocha and toasty oak.
 The palate is medium bodied and balanced with silky tannins and a lingering red fruit finish.

 Odd Lot Pinot Noir is perfect for any occasion.
 Enjoy with BBQ’d pulled pork, roasted chicken, sausages or stuffed mushrooms.

 Scheid Family Wines has farmed wine grapes in Monterey County, California since 1972.
-With 4,000 acres of sustainably-certified vineyards located along a 70-mile spread of the Salinas Valley and a state-of-the-art winery, Scheid Family Wines is fully-integrated to bring high quality estate grown wines to the marketplace.
+With 4,000 acres of sustainably-certified vineyards located along a 70-mile spread of the Salinas Valley.
+And a state-of-the-art winery.
+Scheid Family Wines is fully-integrated to bring high quality estate grown wines to the marketplace.
 The Scheid Family Wines portfolio includes Scheid Vineyards, District 7, Ryder Estate, Ranch 32, Metz Road, Odd Lot, VDR, Stokes’ Ghost and Sunny with a Chance of Flowers.
-In addition, Scheid Family Wines produces over 20 regionally distributed brands for.

-At the winery, the fruit is carefully sorted them, destemmed, crushed and fermented at warm temperatures in stainless steel fermenters.
-Gentle punch downs are performed several times a day.
+Firstly, at the winery, the fruit is carefully sorted them, destemmed, crushed and fermented at warm temperatures in stainless steel fermenters.
+Secondly, gentle punch downs are performed several times a day.
 Once dry, the must is pressed into stainless steel tanks for settling, then racked prior to ageing on both new and neutral French oak.
 The time on oak imparts nuanced notes of vanilla and toast.